AkarshMSonni/fetch/README.md

-Question 1 - Review Existing Unstructured Data and Diagram a New Structured Relational Data Model Refer to Fetch_Data_Analysis.ipynb for the data wrangling and conversion of JSON files to readable dataframes ER Diagram can be found in the repo with the name Fetch_Data_Model.png
+Question 1 - Review Existing Unstructured Data and Diagram a New Structured Relational Data Model Refer to Fetch_Data_Analysis.ipynb for the data wrangling and conversion of JSON files to readable dataframes ER Diagram can be found in the repo with the name Fetch_ER_Model.jpeg

 Question 2 - Write a query that directly answers a predetermined question from a business stakeholder SQL Query can be found in the Fetch_Data_Analysis.ipynb notebook.
 A PDF file containing the query is also available at Fetch_SQL_Query.pdf